mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 <summary>You suspected that a new fraudulent pattern has emerged in the last few years, but the company's solutions didn't detect it.
 Please describe which category of techniques can be deployed to detect such unseen patterns, highlighting advantages and disadvantages.</summary>

-To detect newer fraudulent pattern an unsupervised learning model must be deployed.&#x20;
+To detect newer fraudulent pattern an unsupervised learning model must be deployed.

 The main disadvantage is that it can lead to lot of false positive, so the expert has to go trough lot of flagged cases that may not be fraudulent at all.
 Moreover it is prone to deception (camouflage-like fraud strategies).
 For this reason it is not a replacement, but it is complimentary to expert rule-based fraud detection system.